CommerceExperts/searchhub-docs/docs/smartsuggest/java-integration.rst

         /**
          * Data provider configs are class specific, so the same config will be passed to each instance that has
          * data for a requested index.
+         * With it it's possible to dynamically add configuration for the according IndexArchiveProvider implementations.
+         * However since the archive-providers are passed as instances, there is no point in adding configuration again.
+         * Therefor this method will be removed in future releases.
+         *
          * If there should be two different data providers of the same class, make sure to pass individual parameters
          * during instance creation.
 The data provider config will be passed additionally.
          * This is useful for general connection settings for example.